Why Saratoga

 How does property insurance work for hillside Saratoga homes in the CAL FIRE Very High Hazard zone?

-The entire western hillside of Saratoga (approximately 40 percent of the city's land area) sits in CAL FIRE Very High Fire Hazard Severity Zone, encompassing the WUI along Pierce Rd, Bohlman Rd, Mount Eden Rd, and the Sanborn area.
+The entire western hillside of Saratoga (approximately 40% of the city's land area) sits in CAL FIRE Very High Fire Hazard Severity Zone, encompassing the WUI along Pierce Rd, Bohlman Rd, Mount Eden Rd, and the Sanborn area.
 Property insurance availability has tightened materially through 2024-2026; several major carriers will not write new HO-3 policies in these zones.
 The California FAIR Plan + DIC is the fallback, 1.5x to 3x the cost of a standard policy.
 Defensible space, Class A roofing, ember-resistant vents, and evacuation route planning reduce risk and premium.
 Confirm insurability before contingency removal.

 How does Lily Garipova represent Saratoga buyers specifically?